Donegall Street bombing

-The Donegall Street bombing took place in Belfast, Northern Ireland on 20 March 1972 when, just before noon, the Provisional IRA detonated a car bomb in Lower Donegall Street in the city centre when the street was crowded with shoppers, office workers, and many schoolchildren.
+On 20 March 1972, the Provisional IRA detonated a car bomb in Lower Donegall Street in Belfast, Northern Ireland, when the street was crowded with shoppers, office workers, and many schoolchildren.

 Seven people were killed in the explosion, including two members of the Royal Ulster Constabulary (RUC), who said they had evacuated people to what was considered to have been a safe area following misleading telephone calls, which had originally placed the device in a nearby street.
 The Provisional IRA Belfast Brigade admitted responsibility for the bomb, which also injured 148 people, but claimed that the security forces had deliberately misrepresented the warnings in order to maximise the casualties.
 This was one of the first car bombs the IRA used in their armed campaign.

 The bombing

 Warning telephone calls

 On Monday 20 March 1972, at 11.45 a.m., a local carpet dealer received a telephone call warning that a bomb would explode in Belfast city centre's Church Street which was crowded with shoppers, office workers on lunch breaks, and schoolchildren.
 British Army troops and the RUC were alerted and immediately began to evacuate the people into nearby Lower Donegall Street.
 The second call to the Irish News newspaper seven minutes later also gave Church Street as the location for the device.
 When a final call came at 11.55 advising the News Letter newspaper that the bomb was instead placed outside its offices in Lower Donegall Street where the crowds were being sent.
 Thus, the warning arrived too late for the security forces to clear the street.
 Staff working inside the News Letter were told by the caller that they had 15 minutes in which to leave the building, but they never had a chance to evacuate.